A Small Blue Key

 Metal rang as the blades caught something.
 She shut the mixer off and fished in the pie mix with a spoon.
 The blue key.

-Marina plucked it from the mix and rinsed it under the water.
+Marina plucked it from the mix and rinsed it.
 She could’ve sworn she had put it back in the drawer.
 “Now how did you get in there?”
 The key glistened with indigo highlights.
 When she was a little girl, she used to watch the stars, wishing for one to fall into her bedroom.
 That’s what it would feel like – warm and comforting, kind of lit from within.

 Later, with the pie in the oven and the sweet scent of pumpkin spice permeating the house, she went to see her brother.
 He made a show of not noticing her standing next to him.